todthomson/linux-dotnetcore-docker-how-to/Step5.md

 Now let's `docker run` our application in our new container.

 ```
-docker run -t --net host yourapplication
+docker run -t -p 8080:5000 yourapplication
 ```

-Open Firefox and navigate to `http://localhost:5000` to confirm it is all working.
+Open Firefox and navigate to `http://localhost:8080/api/values` to confirm it is all working.

 ![20-aspnet-core-docker-firefox](Step5/20-aspnet-core-docker-firefox.png)